benduran/easy-peasy-express/README.md

-# `easy-peasy-express` is no longer maintained, as many excellent routing alternatives have been released since it was originall created
+# `easy-peasy-express` is no longer maintained, as many excellent routing alternatives have been released since it was originally created

 # easy-peasy-express